 The education field offers a wide variety of positions that require demonstration of particular skills.
-In addition to particular state-mandated teacher certification exams there are also national exams, such as the National Board Certification Examinations, the ParaPro Test, and the Praxis I and II Examinations.
+In addition to particular state-mandated teacher certification exams there are also national exams, such as the National Board Certification Examinations, the ParaPro Test, and the Praxis Examinations.
 Different states require different teacher examinations for prospective teachers and other school employees.
-These tests assess a candidate's proficiency and competency in various subjects and school levels.
+These tests assess a candidate’s proficiency and competency in various subjects and school levels.
 To earn state certification, potential school personnel must prove their knowledge through success on a standardized test.
 Most states also require teacher examinations for other school personnel, such as counselors, paraprofessionals, and classroom assistants.

 Challenging teacher exams like the state education certification exams require high-level thinking skills.
 Prospective teachers and other personnel can develop these skills through practicing test-taking and becoming familiar with the examinations.
 Inferential decision-making, deductive reasoning, and reading for information are all sophisticated skills that candidates must prove they possess to be successful on these exams.
 Students must use these more sophisticated skills to succeed on teacher exams and improve their test-taking abilities.
 Test-taking skills can be improved through practice, which will improve a student's confidence as well as his or her scores.
 Test preparation and confidence are invaluable when facing a teacher exam.